-Section 4.
+Section3.
 Reinstatement: A former member desiring a continuous membership record may be reinstated on showing proof of qualification and paying all dues in arrears.
 If, however, a continuous membership record is not desired, the member may be reinstated on showing proof of qualification and paying all current year’s dues.

 Section 7.
 Transfer of Membership: Membership in PIMA is neither transferable nor assignable unless approved by the Executive Committee.

 Article IV.
-Meetings of Membership
+Meetings of Membership:

 Section 1.
 Annual Meeting: The annual meeting of PIMA shall be held at such place and on such dates as may be determined by the Executive Committee of the Board of Directors of PIMA.

 Section 4.
-Quorum: Except as otherwise provided by the Statutes of the State of Delaware, the presence at any meeting, in person or by proxy, of members constituting one-fourth (1/4) of the membership shall be necessary and sufficient to constitute a quorum for the transaction of business; provided that, of those members constituting a quorum, one-fourth of the Agency membership and one-fourth of the Company membership must be present and constitute part of the quorum.
+Quorum: Except as otherwise provided by the Statutes of the State of Delaware, the presence at any meeting, in person or by proxy, of members constituting one-fourth (1/4) of the membership shall be necessary and sufficient to constitute a quorum for the transaction of business; provided that, of those members constituting a quorum, one-fourth of the Distributor membership and one-fourth of the Product Provider membership must be present and constitute part of the quorum.
 The vote of a majority of the members present at a meeting at which a quorum is present shall be necessary for the adoption of any matter voted upon by the members, unless a greater proportion is required by the Statutes of the State of Delaware, the Articles of Incorporation, or these Bylaws.
 In the absence of a quorum, either a majority of the members entitled to vote, present in person or by proxy, or any officer entitled to preside at such meeting, may adjourn from time to time for a period not exceeding thirty (30) days in any one case, and no notice need be given of such adjournment to members not present at the meeting.
 At any adjourned meeting at which a quorum is present, any business may be transacted which might have been transacted at the meeting as originally called.

 Section 5.
 Actions of Members Without a Meeting: Any action required by the General Corporation Law of Delaware to be taken at a meeting of the members of PIMA, or any action which may be taken at a meeting of the members, may be taken without a meeting if consents in writing, setting forth the action so taken, shall be signed by not less than the minimum number of members that would be necessary to authorize or take that action at a meeting at which all members were present and voted.
 The Secretary shall file those consents with the minutes of the meetings of the members.